charilaouc/federatorai-operator/docs/crd_alamedaservice.md

 spec:
   selfDriving: false             ## to enable resource self-orchestration of the deployed Alameda components
                                 ## it is recommended NOT to use ephemeral data storage for Alameda influxdb component when self-Driving is enabled
   enableExecution: true
-  enableGui: true
   enableDispatcher: true        #use Dispatcher sent job to alameda-ai
-  version: v0.3.38              ## for Alameda components. (exclude grafana and influxdb)
+  version: v0.3.38              ## for Alameda components. (exclude influxdb)
   prometheusService: https://prometheus-k8s.openshift-monitoring:9091
   storages:
     - usage: log                ## storage for log of each component